rollehfoh/ANY.RUN/connectors/Microsoft/Microsoft Sentinel/ANYRUN-Sandbox-Defender/README.md

 The main setup and customization of the Logic App is available through the graphical editor (**Development tools** > **Logic app designer**) or the code editor (**Development tools** > **Logic app code view**).

-- The analysis parameters in ANY.RUN Sandbox are defined in the actions of the deployed Logic App:
+- The analysis parameters in ANY.RUN Sandbox are defined in the actions of the deployed Logic App.
-  - **HTTP-RunNewURLAnalysis**
-  - **HTTP - Submit File to ANY.RUN Sandbox Windows**
-  - **HTTP - Submit File to ANY.RUN Sandbox Ubuntu**
-  - **HTTP - Submit File to ANY.RUN Sandbox Debian**

 - For URL analysis - `HTTP-RunNewURLAnalysis`